christophrumpel/christophrumpel.github.io/_posts/2016-11-20-Larave-Spark-3-Using-Vue-Components.md

 ## Conclusion

 As you could see the harder part is updating your Vue.js components to the new version.
-Using .vue components is very straight forward again.
+Using .vue components is very straight forward again because Laravel is helping us a lot under the hood.
 Let me know if you ran into other problems.